CP-conserving SO(3) parameterization of the neutrino mixing matrix: Order dependence of neutrino mixing

 for normal ordering (NO) of light neutrino mass and similar constraints for inverted ordering (IO).
 Altogether, unravelling the leptonic flavour structure, in which neutrino mixing substantially differs from the quark sector, remains an outstanding problem in particle physics.
 Currently, the Dirac CP violating phase $\delta_{\textrm{CP}}$ is estimated as $\delta_{\textrm{CP}} = {212^\circ}^{+26^\circ}_{-41^\circ}$ at 1$\sigma$ \cite{esteban2025nufit}.
 However, there is still a tension and 2$\sigma$ disagreement between T2K and NO$\nu$A oscillation experiments in the measurement of $\delta_{\textrm{CP}}$~\cite{Chatterjee:2024kbn}.
-T2K prefers a value of $\delta_{\rm{CP}}\simeq 1.5 \pi$ and NO$\nu$A indicating $\delta_{\rm{CP}} \simeq 0.9 \pi$ in the $\texttt{PMNS}$ framework with normal mass ordering \cite{T2K:2019bcf, NOvA:2019cyt}.
+T2K prefers a value of $\delta_{\rm{CP}}\simeq 1.5 \pi$ and NO$\nu$A indicating $\delta_{\rm{CP}} \simeq 0.9 \pi$ in the PMNS framework with normal mass ordering \cite{T2K:2019bcf, NOvA:2019cyt}.
 Hence, the CP-conserving case with $\delta_{\rm {CP}}=180^\circ$ remains viable, particularly as NO$\nu$A's best-fit lies in close proximity.
-The combined T2K and NO$\nu$A collaborations analysis is underway.
+The recent combined T2K and NO$\nu$A collaborations analysis \cite{T2K:2025wet} are still not conclusive, leaving also a possibility for $\delta_{\rm{CP}}=0$.
 On the other hand, $\alpha_1,\alpha_2$ phase factors are meaningful only if neutrinos are Majorana particles, an issue which still needs to be settled.
 In case of Majorana neutrinos, to obtain $U\in \textrm{SO(3)}$ {\it we set these phases to zero}.
-Furthermore, there also exists an ambiguity on the solar mixing angle $\theta_{12}$ (involved in $R_z$ in Eq. (\ref{upmns0})) arising from a degeneracy where potential non-standard interactions allow solar neutrino data to be explained by either the standard large mixing angle (LMA) solution (with $\sin^2\theta_{12}\simeq 0.31$) or the alternative Dark-LMA solution (with $\sin^2\theta_{12}\simeq 0.70$)~\cite{Miranda:2004nb,Farzan:2017xzy}.
+By choosing the constraint $\alpha_{1,2} = 0$ we decided to take the most conservative path to remain within the SO(3) group.
+CP conservation for Majorana phases allows discrete values (0 or $\pi$, modulo 2$\pi$).
+To be more specific, following \cite{Bilenky:1987ty}, the nonzero eigenvalues of a real symmetric matrix can be either positive or negative $m'_{k}=\rho_k m_k$ where $m_k=|m'_k|$ and $\rho_k=\pm 1$, and the CP parity of the Majorana fields can be written as $\eta_{CP}(\chi_k)=i\rho_k$.
+With $\rho_k =+ 1$ and $-1$, CP-parities of Majorana neutrinos are opposite and some elements of the mixing matrix become pure complex, which has phenomenological consequences (destructive interferences are possible) which affect in particular neutrinoless double beta decay predictions and potential lepton flavour violation collider signals \cite{Gluza:2016qqv,Gluza:2015goa}.
+Detailed analyses of CP-parities for Majorana neutrinos, in particular with opposite CP-parities, go beyond this work.
+Such an analysis can be performed in analogy to collider studies for heavy Majorana neutrinos, with various signatures of CP-parities as given in \cite{Gluza:1995js,Gluza:1995ky,Gluza:1997ts}.